cdmoro/literary-dictionary/README.md

 **Your ultimate reading companion.**
 Lost in the maze of names from _One Hundred Years of Solitude_?
 Can’t remember if that magical object belonged to Frodo or Harry?
 This open-source **Literary Dictionary** helps you keep track of characters, places, and concepts from iconic books and sagas—right from your Kindle.

-The dictionary is currently available in English and Spanish.
-Additional languages are planned for future releases.
-Each version is designed independently to ensure smooth reading and navigation on Kindle and other e-reader devices.
+The dictionary is currently available in English and Spanish, with more languages planned for future releases.
+Each version is carefully designed to ensure smooth reading and navigation on Kindle and other e-reader devices.

-🎯 Download the latests version of the dictionary [here](https://github.com/cdmoro/literary-dictionary/releases/latest)
+🎯 Download the latest version of the dictionary [here](https://github.com/cdmoro/literary-dictionary/releases/latest)

 ## ✨ Features

-The **Literary Dictionary for Kindle** is designed to make your reading more immersive and less confusing—right from your device’s built-in dictionary tool.
+The **Literary Dictionary for Kindle** is built to make your reading experience more immersive and less confusing—accessible directly from your device’s built-in dictionary.

 ### ✅ Key Features

-- **Works with both single words and multi-word expressions**
+- **Supports both single words and multi-word expressions**
-- **Supports books in any language**
+- **Works with books in any language**
 - **Fully compatible with Kindle’s native dictionary system**
 - **Cross-references characters, places, and concepts across literary universes**
-- **Returns multiple definitions when a name matches more than one entry (e.g., family surnames)**
+- **Returns multiple definitions when a name has more than one entry (e.g., family surnames)**
-- **Clean and concise entries, optimized for fast lookup**
+- **Clean and concise entries, optimized for quick lookup**
 - **Lightweight, easy to install, and distraction-free**

 ### 📸 Screenshots